mohammedAlmaghlouth/FileSize/README.md

 ## Installation

 To run the application, download the source code and open it in an IDE that supports WinBuilder.
-Run the main method in the `Main.java` file.
+Run the WinBuilder.java file.

 ## Screenshots